Ryan Ellis will miss the first several months of the season.

 The Predators did address this situation this offseason by trading a 2019 third-round pick to the Golden Knights for defenseman Alexei Emelin.
 When that trade was made it left the majority of the hockey world scratching its head, but now it makes a bit more sense.
 Poile stated on Thursday that the possibility of Ellis missing an extended period of time like this was one of the reasons Nashville went out and acquired Emelin.

 The 31-year-old has played his entire career with the Montreal Canadiens and tallied two goals and eight helpers in 76 regular season games a year ago.
 He logged a new career-high in average ice-time of 21:19 last season with the Canadiens as well.
+He has experience playing with Subban when the two were both Canadiens.

 It will be interesting to see Emelin in the Predators’ fast, pinching and up-tempo style they like to push with their blue line.